rorybennett/LandmarkIdentificationFrameworks/README.md

 - [Github](https://github.com/nurbalbayrak/prostate_volume_estimation)
 - [Original code and data](https://drive.google.com/drive/folders/1uW2X7bTVSdHtlYxmkCbNwP-ra4X7QjC3)

+While the original model setup worked incredibly well, there were improvements to be made:
+- Paper and code inconsistency;
+- Result generation was slow;
+-
+-
-While the original model setup worked incredibly well, there were improvements to be made.
-There was also an inconsistency between the paper and the code, namely the paper stated that 16 of the 18 ResNet18 layers were frozen during training, and only the final 2 layers were fine-tuned.
+- There was also an inconsistency between the paper and the code, namely the paper stated that 16 of the 18 ResNet18 layers were frozen during training, and only the final 2 layers were fine-tuned.
 It may be that I just misunderstood the original code, but it seemed like no layers were frozen.

 Beside that, the code worked as expected but needed updating.